LazarYassine/BugTracker/README.md

 ## Features

 - User authentication system
-- Add, edit, delete and search for bugs
+- Add, edit, delete, and search for bugs
 - Add solutions to the bugs and store them for future reference
 - Secure and reliable